arcus/education_modules/git_history_of_project/git_history_of_project.md

 +The two moons may be a problem for Wolfman
 ```

-The commit number doesn't change as you update your repository.
+Unlike `HEAD`, the commit number doesn't change as you update your repository.

 ![On the left is the stack of 3 boxes, each labeled with its six digit commit number.
 An arrow points from this stack to the stack on the right where the three white boxes have a red box on top.
 The red box also has a commit number, but the commit numbers on the white boxes have not changed from the picture on the left.](media/Commit_number.svg)